MrGibbage/fll-pybricks-vscode-tutorial/md/update-team-mission-code.md

         time.sleep(1)
         seconds -= 1

-robot_name = os.getenv("robotName")

-if robot_name:
-    print(f"\033[92mYour robot name is {robot_name}\033[0m")
-else:
-    print(
-        "\033[91mYour robotName environment variable has not been set\033[0m" )

 print("git pull in five seconds") countdown(5)
 subprocess.run(["git", "pull"])
 ```

-There's not a whole lot here, but bascially it checks to see if the robotName environment variable has been set, and if so, prints the value.
 The weird codes like \033[92m set colors so the printing is in color.
 Then there is a five second delay and then it performs the git pull.
+That's it.

 Remember that the kids can do a git pull at any time by going to the "Source Control" in the left had quick menu, and then clicking on the three dot menu and choosing "Pull".